-- 2. Roast the vegetables until the various squashes and the parsnips are tender, about 30 minutes.
-Remove all the vegetables except the beets and the turnips from the roasting pan, transfer them to a platter, and cover with foil.
-Return the beets and turnips to the oven and roast for 20 minutes more.
+- Roast the vegetables until the various squashes and the parsnips are tender, about 30 minutes.
+Transfer them to a platter and cover with foil.
+Leave the beets and turnips in the pan or on the baking sheet and return them to the oven until tender, about 20 minutes more.

 Roasted Root Vegetables Variations

 Melt 3 tablespoons unsalted butter in a small sauté pan over medium heat.
 Add 1 tablespoon finely chopped garlic and cook until the garlic is golden brown and the butter just begins to brown, about 3 minutes.
 Stir in 6 thinly sliced sage leaves and immediately remove from the heat.

 Assemble everything on the baking sheet and set side at room temperature for up to several hours.